SwiftCommon/DataKit/README.md

 ------------

 Feel free to check the [TODO](./TODO.md) list and/or add your favourite missing Data related feature through a Pull request.

-* Note: you may have to update the Xcode project file and fix the `Package.swift` dependencies used by this project.
-You can do so by running:
-`$ bundle install && bundle exec fastlane gen_xcodeproj`

 License
 -------